clocked0ne/request-options/README.md

 * gzip: true
 * timeout: 10000

-The defaults can be overwritten by providing your own `defaults` parameter object with the new values.
+The defaults can be overwritten by providing your own properties in `options` with the new values.
 Any additional values will be ignored, use the `options` object for your extended options.

 ### Examples
 The basic use case will return true for json and gzip, as well as a timeout of 10 seconds